upcmd/updocs-content/logs/c0049_vvvvv.md

       Func: "shell",
       Vars: <nil>,
       Dvars: <nil>,
-      Desc: "since there is no local envvar for STUDENT_NAME\nit should use global envvar value 'james bond'\n",
+      Desc: "since there is no local envVar for STUDENT_NAME\nit should use global envVar value 'james bond'\n",
       Reg: "",
       Flags: <nil>,
       If: "",